lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/README.md

 each thread on NUMA architecture.
 And in symbolic analysis step, our work combines the graph convolutional network (GCN) to make a self-adapting selection for several current reordering methods.

+## Build Procedure
+For building the optimal STM-Multifrontal QR factorization package and verify the conclusions in the paper, please refer README under each directory.